Why Am I So Insecure In My Relationship? Reasons & Ways To Cope

 12. Ask yourself certain questions

 What do I really like about my partner?
 Am I getting what I deserve in the relationship?
 Overall, am I more often happy or miserable in the relationship?
-Would it be okay if I break up?
 Do I find it difficult to trust my significant other?
 Is the problem that my husband/boyfriend makes me feel insecure about my body?

 And, finally, is there a real reason for me to feel insecure?
 Has my partner lied to me or have I seen texts on their phone that indicate that they’re cheating?
-The answers to these questions may help you discover why you can’t shake off the “my partner makes me feel insecure” feeling.
+As we said in the beginning, if you want to figure out how to overcome insecurity, you need to ask some uncomfortable questions.
+The answers to these questions may help you discover why you feel insecure and how to deal with it.

 Related Reading: 7 Types Of Insecurities In A Relationship, And How They Can Affect You